Anton-Gladyshev/pypty/docs/creating_custom_presets.md

 # PyPty Parameters for Creating Custom Presets

+The main function of PyPty package is iterative ptychographic reconsturction launched via `run_ptychography()` functon.
+It takes a single argument- `pypty_params` dictionary describing your preset.

 For an easy preset configuration, please refer to the `pypty.initialize` module.
 It allows easy creation of all arrays.
-However, if your experiment is complex, use this guide and the provided examples to create your own.
+However, if your experiment is complex, use this guide and the provided examples to create your own dictionary and fill in requiered entries.

 ### Before starting this guide, one important usage case must be discussed.
 PyPty is an iterative algorithm and, as you will see, it requires a number of input parameters.
 Some of these parameters can be specified in an iteration-dependent fashion using a lambda function.
 This function should take a single input argument and return the desired value for a given epoch.